luiswirth/bsc-thesis/src/matter/mesh.typ

 solutions to the Einstein field equation.

-=== Deriving the Regge Metric from Coordinate Simplicies
+=== Deriving the Metric from Coordinate Simplicies

 Our coordinate simplicies are an immersion of an abstract simplex and as such, we can compute the corresponding constant metric tensor on it.